open-data-fabric/open-data-fabric/open-data-fabric.md

 ### Execution Model
 [Engine](#engine) executes in a very restricted environment (a "sandbox") that prevents it from accessing any external resources other than those explicitly provided by the [Coordinator](#coordinator).
 Isolating the [Engine](#engine) from making network calls and accessing any random files ensures both that the [Data](#data) being processed cannot be leaked, and that non-deterministic behavior is harder to introduce accidentally.

-Our isolation technology of choice is [Docker](https://www.docker.com/) because:
+Our isolation technology of choice is  [OCI containers](https://opencontainers.org/) - a lightweight mechanism that provides good performance and strong isolation guarantees.
+We rely on OCI-compatible images as the distribution mechanism for the engines.
-- It's currently the most popular containerization tool
-- It supports most major operating systems
-- [Docker Hub](https://hub.docker.com/) provides a convenient way to reliably distribute the images

-> **TODO:** Add exact `docker` commands to reproduce the sandboxed environment
+> **TODO:** Add exact `podman` and `docker` commands to reproduce the sandboxed environment

 ### Communication Interface
 This section describes the [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) mechanism used in communications between the [Coordinator](#coordinator) and the [Engine](#engine).